FAQs - Entry Requirements and Admissions

 Can I mix A Levels with other qualifications in order to apply?

-Yes, as long as the total qualifications achieved equate to 96 or more UCAS points.
+Yes, as long as the total achieved from Level 3 qualifications equates to 96 or more UCAS points.
 Calculate your points or anticipated points with the UCAS Tariff Calculator.
 If in doubt about whether your qualifications are valid for entry to Norland College, please check with our Admissions team.

 Do you accept NVQs?